 - The cost of dental services can be high, but an insurance policy won’t always save you money.
 You must assess your dental needs to determine whether the cost of coverage is worth it.

 - Dental insurance costs come in five types: premiums, deductibles, copays, coinsurance, and annual maximums.
 Include all of them in your considerations.

 - Total dental insurance costs vary between policies and states, but you can expect to pay approximately $529 to $606 per year on average.

 Dental Insurance Costs

 While there’s no way to know exactly what you’ll spend on dental insurance in a given year, there are ways to estimate it.
-For example, in 2019, total dental expenditures in the United States were $143.2 billion.
-With a population of roughly 328 million according to the latest figures, that works out to an average of about $437 per consumer.
+For example, in 2020 total dental expenditures in the United States were $142.4 billion.
+The U.S. has a population of roughly 332 million according to the latest figures, so that works out to an average of about $428 per consumer.

 Dental insurance costs come from five sources: premiums, deductibles, copays, coinsurance, and annual maximums.
-Here’s how each one works and about what you can expect to pay for them.
+Here’s how each one works, as well as what you can expect to pay for them.

 Premiums are the monthly or annual payments you make to an insurance provider to maintain your coverage.
 Here are some 2022 samples from zip codes within the following counties that use the Affordable Care Act (ACA) marketplace:

 - Saint Johns County, Florida: $7.95 to $44.24/month